avinal/avinal.github.io/content/blogs/final-evaluation.rst

 I want to thank my friend and :abbr:`fellow participant (Integrating ScanCode Toolkit to FOSSology)` `Sarita <https://github.com/itssingh>`_.
 Thank you for being a collaborator, support, and motivation for attempting GSoC.

-Finally, I want to thanks, my family and friends.
+Finally, I want to thank, my family and friends.
 I got to meet many awesome developers as my fellow participants from around the world, I wish we will do more collaboration in the future.